-PRUXT FURM

-I/We
+I/We,

-(Full name of a member in BLOCK LETTERS as per Identity Card("MYKAD")/Passport/Certificate of Incorporation)
+I/We,Full name of a member in BLOCK LETTERS as per Identity Card("MYKAD")/Passport/Certificate of Incorporation)

 of

-(Address in full)
+(, Address in full)

-telephone no , being a member of POLY GLASS FIBRE (M) BHD.
+telephone no. , being a member of PGF CAPTIAL BERHAD.

 ("the Company") hereby appoint

-(Full name of proxy in BLOCK LETTERS as per MYKAD/Passport)
+(Full name of proxy in BLC OCK LETTERS as per MYKAD/Passport)

 MYKAD/Passport No of

-(Address in full)
+() Address in full)

 And/or failing him

-(Full name of proxy in BLOCK LETTERS as per MYKAD/Passport)
+(Full name of proxy in BLC OCK LETTERS as per MYKAD/Passport)

 MYKAD/Passport No of

-(Address in full)
+(, Address in full)

-or failing the abovenamed proxies, the Chairman of the Meeting, as my/our proxy to vote for me/us on my/our behalf at the 31st Annual General Meeting of the Company, to be held at Kelawai Room, Lobby Level, Evergreen Laurel Hotel Penang, No. 53, Persiaran Gurney, 10250 Penang on 27 August 2021 at 10.30 a.m. and any adjournment thereof.
-My/our proxy/proxies is to be vote as indicated below:
+32nd Annual General Meeting of the Company, to be held a Meeting, as my/our proxy to vote for me/us on my/our behalf at the at Kelawai Room, Lobby Level, Evergreen Laurel Hotel Penang, No. t 10.30 a.m. and any adjournment thereof.
+My/our proxy/proxies is

 Resolution For Against 1.
-Re-election of Mr. Fong Wah Kai as Director 2.
-Re-election of Mr. Sia Taik Hian as Director 3.
-Approval of Directors' Fees & Other Benefits Payable for the financial year ended 28 February 2021 4.
+Re-election of Mr. Tan Ming Chong as Director 2.
+Re-election of Mr. Khoo Kah Hock as Director 3.
+Approval of Directors' Fees & Other Benefits Payable for the financial year ended 28 February 2022 4.
 Approval of Directors Other Benefits Payable up to RM8,250.00 5.
 Re-appointment of Auditors 6.
 Approval for Directors to issue shares pursuant to Section 76 of the Companies Act 2016 7.
 Continuing in Office as Independent Non Executive Director for Mr. Sia Taik Hian 8.
-Continuing in Office as Independent Non Executive Director for En Omar Bin Mohamed Said
+Continuing in Office as Independent Non Executive Director for En Omar Bin Mohamed Said 9.
+Continuing in Office as Independent Non-Executive Director for Mr. Khoo Kah Hock